 Letters of Authority authorising Taxback International to represent you before foreign and, where required, local tax authorities.

-Certificate of Taxable Status, where required, proving that your organisation is registered taxpayer in your home country
+Certificate of Taxable Status, where required, proving that your organisation is a registered taxpayer in your home country

 The originals of the invoices where required by the Tax Authorities.
 These will be returned to you after processing your refund claim.